soto-project/soto/documentation/client-and-services.md

 ### Retry policy

 The `retryPolicy` defines how the client reacts to a failed request.
 There are three retry policies supplied. `.noRetry` doesn't retry the request if it fails.
 The other two will retry if the response is a 5xx (server error) or a connection error.
-They differ is how long they wait before performing the retry. `.exponential` doubles the wait time after each retry and `.jitter` is the same as exponential except it adds a random element to the wait time. `.jitter` is the recommended method from AWS so it is the default.
+They differ in how long they wait before performing the retry. `.exponential` doubles the wait time after each retry and `.jitter` is the same as exponential except it adds a random element to the wait time. `.jitter` is the recommended method from AWS so it is the default.

 ### Middleware